All-rounder: Notable all-round feats

 Sir Garfield Sobers is considered as one of the most decorated all-rounders of all time.

-V. E. Walker of Middlesex, playing for All-England versus Surrey at The Oval on 21, 22 & 23 July 1859, took all ten wickets in the Surrey first innings and followed this by scoring 108 in the England second innings, having been the not out batsman in the first (20*).
+V. E. Walker of Middlesex, playing for England versus Surrey at The Oval on 21, 22 & 23 July 1859, took all ten wickets in the Surrey first innings and followed this by scoring 108 in the England second innings, having been the not out batter in the first (20*).
 He took a further four wickets in Surrey's second innings.
-All-England won by 392 runs.
+England won by 392 runs.